-Whether it’s a Conventional, Jumbo or FHA Loan, we can help you get the mortgage you need.
+Whether it’s a Conventional, Jumbo, FHA, or Construction Loan, we can help you get the mortgage you need.

 A conventional loan is a type of mortgage that is not part of a specific government program like Federal Housing Administration [FHA], Department of Agriculture or the Department of Veterans Affairs loan program.

 Why should you choose a Conventional Loan?